sodadata/docs/soda/integrate-dbt.md

 * When you call the ingestion integration, Soda Library reads the information from `manifest.json` and `run_results.json` files (or gets them from the dbt Cloud API), then maps the information onto the corresponding datasets in Soda Cloud.
 If the mapping fails, Soda Library creates a new dataset and Soda Cloud displays the dbt monitor results associated with the new dataset.
 * In Soda Cloud, the displayed scan time of a dbt test is the time that Soda Library ingested the test result from dbt.
 The scan time in Soda Cloud *does not* represent the time that the dbt pipeline executed the test.
 If you want those times to be close to each other, we recommend running a `soda ingest` right after your dbt transformation or testing pipeline has completed.
 * The command `soda scan` cannot trigger a dbt run, and the command `dbt run` cannot trigger a Soda scan.
 You must execute Soda scans and dbt runs individually, then ingest the results from a `dbt run` into Soda by explicitly executing a `soda ingest` command.
+* Soda can ingest dbt tests that:
+    * have test metadata (`test_metadata` in the test node json)
+    * have a run result

 ## View dbt test results in Soda Cloud

 After completing the steps above to ingest dbt tests, log in to your Soda Cloud account, then navigate to the **Checks** dashboard.

 Each row in the table of Check represents a check that Soda Library executed, or a dbt test that Soda Library ingested. dbt tests are prefixed with `dbt:` in the table of Checks.